 9.4.1 MIH message protection mechanisms using GKB-generated SAs

-Group Key Block (GKB) is a data field used to distribute group keys to protect group manipulation command and group commands.
+Group Key Block (GKB) is a data field used to distribute master group keys (MGKs) to protect MIH multicast/broadcast commands.
+A GKB contains GroupkeyVerificationCode, CompleteSubtree and GroupKeyData (see 7.4.31.3 and 7.4.32.1).
 A group manipulation command accompanies a target MIHF Group ID and a GKB.
 An MN follows the procedure described in 9.4.2.2.2 to determine whether it should try to recover the key from the GKB.
-If an MN succeeds in recovering a group key, the MN will keep the pair of the target MIHF Group ID and the group key, which means that the MN belongs to the group designated by the target MIHF Group ID.
-Otherwise, if an MN fails to derive a group key from the GKB, it means that the MN does not belong to the group designated by the target MIHF Group ID.
-If an MN leaves the current group, the MN may destroy the pair of MIHF Group ID and group key stored even though the key is not valid any more
+If an MN succeeds in recovering an MGK, the MN will keep the pair of the target MIHF Group ID and MGK, which means that the MN belongs to the group designated by the target MIHF Group ID.
+Otherwise, if an MN fails to derive an MGK from the GKB, it means that the MN does not belong to the group designated by the target MIHF Group ID.
+If an MN leaves the current group, the MN may destroy the pair of MIHF Group ID and MGK stored even though the key is not valid any more.

 A series of group commands may follow a group manipulation command which defines a target group of MNs.
 A group command is issued, for instance, to instruct the group that the members should handover to a PoA or that they should update their configuration parameters.
-A payload of a group command can be protected (encrypted) using the SA derived from the group key.
+A payload of a group command can be protected (encrypted) using the SA derived from the MGK.
 The following two steps describe how group manipulation and command delivery are performed:

 Step 1: A Command center, which is an MIH PoS, issues a group manipulation command to instruct MNs to join or leave a group.
 A group manipulation command may also be used to update a group key stored at an MN.
 Group manipulation commands may be delivered to MNs through existing multicast channels.
 A multicast channel is associated with a group: If an MN joins a group then it starts listening to the multicast channel associated with the group.
 The address used by this multicast channel can be provided by the group manipulation command itself.